tillarnold/leinwand/README.md

 Resets all the transforms.

 ### l.clearWithTransforms()
-clears the canvas event if there have been transforms applied.
+Clears the canvas event if there have been transforms applied.
 The tansforms are preserved.

 ### l.fillRectCenteredAt(x, y, w, h)
 Fills a rectangle centered at `x`/`y` with a widht of `w` and a hight of `h`.